Arabs, Israel to attend nuclear talks, Iran uncertain

 I don't think it is going to achieve a tangible result," a Western diplomat said.

-"We expect to pinpoint the issues that could be an obstacle or impediment to establishing a nuclear-free zone in the Middle East and possibly how to deal with them," the envoy said.

-"Everybody knows that the Israeli nuclear capabilities are a big obstacle in this endeavor," the Arab diplomat said.

-Israel is widely believed to have the Middle East's only nuclear arsenal, and faces frequent Arab and Iranian condemnation.
+Israel is widely believed to harbour the Middle East's only nuclear arsenal, drawing frequent Arab and Iranian condemnation.

-Israel and the United States regard Iran as the region's main nuclear threat, accusing Tehran of trying to develop an atomic bomb in secret.
-An IAEA report last week added weight to those allegations, which Iran denies.
+Israel and the United States regard Iran as the region's main proliferation threat, accusing Tehran of seeking to develop a nuclear weapons capability in secret.
+An IAEA report last week added independent weight to those allegations.

-Next week's discussions, convened by IAEA chief Yukiya Amano, will focus on the experiences of regions which have set up Nuclear Weapons-Free Zones (NWFZ), including Africa and Latin America.
+Convened by IAEA chief Yukiya Amano, next week's discussions will focus on the experiences of regions in the world which have set up Nuclear-Weapons-Free Zones (NWFZ), including Africa and Latin America, and their possible relevance for the Middle East.

-IAEA member states decided in 2000 to hold the meeting but it has taken this long for the parties involved to agree on the agenda and other issues.
+IAEA member states decided in 2000 that such a meeting should be held but until this year the parties involved were unable to agree on the agenda and other issues.

-All 151 IAEA member countries have been invited to the forum, to be chaired by senior Norwegian diplomat Jan Petersen, but dialogue and debate among Middle East envoys will take center stage.
+All 151 IAEA member countries have been invited to the talks, to be chaired by senior Norwegian diplomat Jan Petersen, but participating envoys from the region will be in focus.

-"I think there is a genuine will to make this a positive experience," Petersen told reporters on Wednesday.
-"I'm encouraged about what I heard during the consultations."

 NUCLEAR MEETING IN FINLAND